ForestOfLight/Understudy/README.md

 [![Discord](https://badgen.net/discord/members/9KGche8fxm?icon=discord&label=Discord&list=what)](https://discord.gg/9KGche8fxm)

 # Understudy
-A Minecraft Bedrock Edition simulated player addon designed to work alongside Canopy.
+A Minecraft Bedrock Edition simulated player addon designed to work alongside **Canopy**.
 This addon allows you to control any number of simulated players that act almost exactly like real players.

 > [!IMPORTANT]
 > This addon is a **Canopy Extension**, which means **Canopy** must be installed in your world to use it.

-> This addon also requires the Beta APIs experimental features to be enabled in your world settings.
+**Canopy** can be downloaded here: https://github.com/ForestOfLight/Canopy

 ## Usage
 All commands are prefixed with `./`.
 The `./player` command can be abbreviated to `./p`.
-The player command is disabled until enabled with the `commandPlayer` **Canopy** rule.
+The player command is disabled until enabled with the `commandPlayer` rule.
 Do `./help` for more information.

 **`./player <name> join`**
 Spawn a player with the given name at your current location in your current game mode.